buyuk-dev/imouse/README.md

 ### Mouse Client APK

-Need to implement better filtering.
-Currently integrating accelerometer reading into speed and position leads to very noisy results and the mouse is not yet usable.
-There is some space to play with parameter tuning, but I don't think its possible to reach signal quality sufficient for real-life application in current implementation.
-May need to explore Kalman filtering, Machine Learning or other techniques to improve the processing.
+With the help of Kalman Filter the movements became much better.
+There is still a lot of room to fine-tune the parameter, but I suppose will have to clean up the code first to make it easier.

+There is an issue that the signal appears to deteriorate the longer the app is running.
+Will need to review the filter and app state and perhaps change how its reset.

 # References